 Functional Analysis: Functional analysis is at the core of the transfer pricing study and includes analysis of:

-Selection of a Transfer pricing method : The CRA provides the following hierarchy of the following five methods:
+Selection of a Transfer pricing method: The CRA provides the following hierarchy of the following five methods:

-The CRA requires that the CUP method be used if possible.
-In cases where the CUP method is not feasible, one of the remaining four methods are to be used.
+The CRA requires that the CUP method is used if possible.
+In cases where the CUP method is not feasible, one of the remaining four methods is to be used.
 In the rare case that it is not possible to use any of the above methods, other unspecified methods may be used.
 However, in general, it is not advisable to use unspecified methods.
 The selection of a method will depend on the functional analysis and availability of comparable transactions.
 If it is possible to use the internal CUP method, then the selection of a method can be relatively straight-forward.

 Economic Analysis The economic analysis provides the following: